Update: ‘Lotus Eletre Specifications’ and ‘Release Date’ sections updated and ‘TopElectricSUV says’ section added.

 Lotus Eletre FAQs

-The Lotus Eletre will hit the U.S. market in 2024.
-Prices are expected to start north of USD 100,000.
+The Lotus Eletre will be launched in the U.S. in Q4 2024.
+Order books are open.